ma3mool/ma3mool.github.io/_pages/about.md

 [Harvard University](https://www.seas.harvard.edu/computer-science), working
 with Dr. David Brooks and Dr. Gu-Yeon Wei in the [Harvard Architecture, Circuits, and Compilers Group](https://vlsiarch.eecs.harvard.edu/).
-My research interests are in the areas of computer systems and architecture, with an emphasis on reliable system design.
-I develop principled and efficient tools and methodologies for error analysis, leveraging techniques from software engineering, approximate computing, and machine learning.
+My research interests are in the areas of computer architecture, software system design, and machine learning, with the goal of co-designing future ML systems for high performance, scalable reliability, and intelligent resources allocation.

 [//]: # (My work focuses on addressing the role hardware errors play on an application's error)
 [//]: # (tolerance, by designing tools and techniques to help understand how)